-Colorcult[®] culture vials comprise of highly nutritious media intended for the growth of significant pathogenic microorganisms including fastidious microorganisms present in blood.
-The samples to be tested are inoculated in Colorcult[®] culture vials.
+Colorcult® culture vials comprise of highly nutritious media intended for the growth of significant pathogenic microorganisms including fastidious microorganisms present in blood.
+The samples to be tested are inoculated in Colorcult® culture vials.
 These vials are kept in incubator and monitored periodically for change in color of the chemical sensor for positive reporting.
+Leading to early diagnosis and treatment of the infection.